 The sending of the draft report to the petitioner and municipalities triggers a public comment period.
 The petitioner and other members of the public have 30 days to comment on the report.
+(25 Pa.
+Code § 23.7.)

 Unless DEP decides to hold a public hearing on the petition, this comment period is the only opportunity for the public (i.e., non-petitioners) to comment on the stream redesignation prior to the EQB's decision whether to adopt a proposed regulation redesignating the stream.
-Thus it is important for you to get the word out to interested organizations and individuals and encourage them to submit comments in support of your effort.
+Thus, it is important for you to get the word out to interested organizations and individuals and encourage them to submit comments in support of your effort.
+(See also Section 5 of this Handbook.)

-§ 6.2(b)(vii): DEP considers comments and prepares a revised report.
+§ 6.2(b)(vii): DEP considers comments and prepares a revised report and submits a recommendation to EQB.

-Within six months of sending the draft report to the petitioner and municipalities for comment, DEP must consider all comments received and prepare a revised report.
-In this report, DEP makes a recommendation as to whether the EQB should accept or deny the request to redesignate the stream.
+Within six months of sending the draft report to the petitioner and municipalities for comment, DEP must consider all comments received and prepare a revised evaluation report.
+Based on the revised evaluation report, DEP will make a recommendation to EQB as to whether the EQB should accept or deny the request to redesignate the stream.
 If DEP recommends redesignation, DEP also prepares a proposed regulation setting forth the change in the stream's designated use.
+(25 Pa.
+Code § 23.8.)